Generalized Method of Moments

 As a second example, we also estimate the equation for Investment.
 Investment (I) is regressed on a constant, private profits (Y), lagged private profits (Y(-1)) and lagged capital stock (K-1)).
 The instruments are again a constant, lagged corporate profits (P(-1)), lagged capital stock (K(-1)), lagged GNP (X(-1)), a time trend (TM), Government wages (WG), Government spending (G) and taxes (T).

-Unlike Greene, we will use a HAC weighting matrix, with pre-whitening (fixed at 1 lag), a Tukey-Hanning kernel with Andrews Automatic Bandwidth selection.
-We will also use the Continuously Updating weighting updating procedure.
+Unlike Greene, we will use a weighting matrix, with pre-whitening (fixed at 1 lag), a Tukey-Hanning kernel with Andrews Automatic Bandwidth selection.
+We will also use the weighting updating procedure.
 The output from this equation is show below: